VikParuchuri/marker/README.md

 PDF is a tricky format, so marker will not always work perfectly.
 Here are some known limitations that are on the roadmap to address:

-- Marker will not convert inline equations
+- Marker will only convert block equations
 - Tables are not always formatted 100% correctly - multiline cells are sometimes split into multiple rows.
 - Forms are not converted optimally
 - Very complex layouts, with nested tables and forms, may not work